Clark County, Idaho: Presidential elections

-Clark County has participated in every presidential election since the election of 1920.
-The county has voted for every Republican candidate, except in 1932, when it voted for the Democratic candidate Franklin D. Roosevelt, giving him 54 percent of the vote.
-It was the solitary county in Idaho, and one of only three counties west of the Continental Divide alongside Rio Blanco County in Colorado and Kane County in Utah, to give at least a plurality to Alf Landon in his 1936 landslide defeat.
+Clark County has participated in every presidential election since 1920.
+The county has voted for every Republican candidate, except in 1932 when it gave Democratic candidate Franklin D. Roosevelt 54% of the vote.
+It was the only county in Idaho, and one of only three counties west of the Continental Divide alongside Rio Blanco County, Colorado and Kane County, Utah to give at least a plurality to Alf Landon in his 1936 landslide defeat.